bonacor/MLDLdatasets/README.md

-# MLDLdatasets
+# ML/DL datasets
-ML/DL datasets repo
+This is a trivial ML/DL datasets repo for use inside google colab in educational activities.